 The United States Equal Employment Opportunity Commission (EEOC) enforces federal antidiscrimination laws, including Title VII of the 1964 federal Civil Rights Act (codified as 42 USC Section 2000e et seq.).
-An individual can file a complaint with the EEOC anytime within 300 days from the harassment.
-There is no cost to file a complaint with the EEOC.
+An individual can file a complaint with the EEOC anytime within 300 days from the harassment and there is no cost to file an EEOC complaint.
 The EEOC will investigate the complaint, and determine whether there is reasonable cause to believe that discrimination has occurred, at which point the EEOC will issue a Right to Sue letter permitting the individual to file a complaint in federal court.